plumvillage/newsletter/src/2024/en/articles/sr-thuan-nghiem--awakening-the-source-of-love.md

 author: Sister Chân Thuận Nghiêm
 ---

 <p class="editors-preface">Four monastics, Sr. Thuan Nghiem, Sr. Trang Linh Di, Br.
 Troi Pham Hanh and Br.
-Troi Ruong Phap, embarked on a mindfulness tour in Israel and Palestine from 17 September to 9 October 2023 when the Israel-Gaza war broke out.
-The Newsletter team had a chance to interview Sr. Thuan Nghiem about the trip.</p>
+Troi Ruong Phap, embarked on a mindfulness tour in Israel and Palestine from 17 September to 9 October 2023 when the Israel-Hamas war broke out.
+The newsletter team had a chance to interview Sr. Thuan Nghiem about the trip.</p>

 ## Sharing the Dharma in Israel